tsuru/tsuru/docs/releases/index.rst

 Release notes
 =============

-Release notes for the official Tsuru releases.
+Release notes for the official tsuru releases.
 Each release note will tell you what's new in each version.

 tsr